JENNINGS LAB

 Our research aims to change that.

-Our laboratory studies bacterial factors that influence infection outcomes and leverages this knowledge to develop innovative antibacterial therapeutics.
-Our research has two focus areas: 1) Pathogenesis of biofilm polysaccharides and antibacterial vaccine development and 2) Epigenetics and phenotypic heterogeneity in drug-resistant bacteria.
+The Jennings Lab studies bacterial factors that impact infection outcomes.
+Our research has two primary focus areas: 1) Unraveling the influence of biofilm polysaccharides on pathogenesis and vaccine escape, and 2) Epigenetics and programmed heterogeneity in drug-resistant bacteria.
+Our goal is to leverage insights from these areas to develop innovative approaches to combat bacterial infections.

-Laura K. Jennings, PhD is a microbiology research professor
+Laura K. Jennings, PhD (she/her) is a microbiology research professor

 in the Division of Biological Sciences at the University of Montana